AdobeDocs/campaign.en/help/v8/start/e-release-notes.md

 >[!CAUTION]
 >
 > This content is subject to changes without prior notice until the release date.
+The official release notes are available in this [page](../start/release-notes.md).

 ## Release 8.3.9 {#release-8-3-9}